 Evident ministry-evidence of spiritual motivation demonstrated with sincerity and passion.
 Memorization-strong knowledge of the arrangement, melody, and movements of the song(s).
+Preparation-an apparent effort of thought and time in preparation.

 Understandable concept-the combination of music selection, communication, presentation and technique, and effectiveness in attaining a response.